Rule 3349-3-203 | Faculty workload.

 (a) High quality education is critical to achieving the university's mission and, as such, is a requirement of all teaching faculty.
 Among factors considered to assess teaching quality, student evaluations will comprise at least twenty-five per cent of those factors.
 Faculty members should have high scores on those evaluations and the preponderance of comments about their teaching should be strongly positive.
 All faculty are expected to participate in the university's educational programs through teaching.
 To maintain teaching privileges, faculty are required to maintain an APE teaching component score of "meets expectations" or "exceeds expectations."

-(b) Faculty who receive an APE teaching component score of "does not meet expectations" will have their teaching responsibilities temporarily suspended and within two months must successfully complete a teaching excellence course designated by the provost and consult with the institute for teaching excellence on matters related to optimal course content design.
+(b) Faculty who receive an APE teaching component score of "does not meet expectations" will have their teaching responsibilities temporarily suspended and within two months must successfully complete a teaching excellence course designated by the provost and also consult with the institute for teaching excellence on matters related to optimal course content design and delivery.
 After the director of the institute for teaching excellence confirms the successful completion of the teaching excellence course and consultation with instructional design staff, the faculty member may resume teaching duties.

-(c) If a faculty member receives a second teaching score of "does not meet expectations" on their ape within a three-year period, teaching privileges will be revoked until they are able to complete a comprehensive plan, developed by the department chair and approved by the dean, to improve their teaching skills, at which time they may request reinstatement of their teaching privileges.
+(c) If a faculty member receives a second teaching component score of "does not meet expectations" on their APE within a three-year period, teaching privileges will be revoked until they are able to complete a comprehensive plan, developed by the department chair in consultation with the director of the institute for teaching excellence and approved by the dean, to improve their teaching skills, at which time they may request reinstatement of their teaching privileges.
 The faculty member may regain teaching privileges at the discretion of the dean following successful completion of all elements of the plan and after a successful, minimum three-month trial period and observation by the department chair.

 (d) Tenured faculty members who have had their teaching privileges revoked will be addressed in compliance with the post-tenure review process.
 Non-tenure track faculty who have their teaching privileges revoked may have their employment terminated.